Numecent/Automated-Packaging/README.md

 The possible values for `EncryptionMethod` are: “AES-256” ,”AES-256-Enhanced”, “None”

 The optional parameter `OutputFileNameNoExt` allows for specifying a name for the output file.
-If this is left blank then studio will generate a name based.
+If this is left blank then studio will generate a name.

 ### Automated-Packaging Execution